NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/README.md

    - only self-reported skills OR
    - a mix of self-reported skills and skills that are reported programmatically OR
    - a project could have no self-reported skills at all
+1. [Quiz-Based Knowledge Checks](/dashboard/user-guide/quizzes-and-surveys.html): A quiz is a knowledge check composed of multiple questions with a passing requirement
+   - Associating a Quiz to a skill will require successful completion of that Quiz in order to earn the skill and its points.
+1. [Surveys](/dashboard/user-guide/quizzes-and-surveys.html): A Survey is a data collection technique utilizing one or more questions.
+   - Associating a Survey to an existing skill will require completion of that Survey in order to earn the skill and its points.
+   - When associated to a skill, the survey is a method to gather feedback about that skill or collect some pieces of important data related to the skill.
 1. [Levels](/dashboard/user-guide/levels.html): Levels are users' achievement path - the overall goal of the training profile is to encourage users to achieve the highest level.
    - Levels are tracked for the entire project as well as for each subject which provides users many ways to progress forward, as well as frequent positive reinforcement opportunities.
    - The Skills dashboard supports two ways to manage levels: Percentage Based (default) and Point based.
 If you are not sure which to go with stick with the default.